 A: You'll be amazed at what you will get from your fraternity experience.
 Joining a fraternity rounds out the collegiate experience.
 We often say that you get a complete education in a fraternity.
 Here's what a fraternity offers: lifelong friends, leadership opportunities, social and sports activities, academic support and excellence, and networking opportunities.

-Q: How will my grades be effected?
+Q: How will my grades be affected?

 A: Ideally, they should shoot way up!
 Academics must be your first priority.
 The fraternity can offer support in time management, tutoring, study enhancement and incentives, and class assistance.
 It's up to you to make sure that you do well.

 Q: What are the total costs to be a member of a fraternity?

 A: A good, but difficult, question.
 Each fraternity's dues structure is going to be different.
 It will also depend on whether or not the fraternity has a house.
 Joining a fraternity will usually require some sort of one time fee.
 Insurance will also be a major expense.
 Don't forget regular dues.
 What you shouldn't be paying for - ever - Alcohol.
 Visit the chapter contact information page or call the national headquarters if you still have questions.